 Such a pace of change could not, however, please everyone.
 Maurice Lamontagne, the Québec-Est Liberal candidate who was defeated by the Social Credit representative Jean-Robert Beaulé in the June federal election, gave his analysis of the situation in September in “Plaidoyer en faveur d’une politique humaine” (of which Le Devoir published a few excerpts on 18 Dec.
 2003).
 In his opinion, what people particularly remembered of the 1960 Liberal platform were the slow-to-materialize promises concerning the unemployed, farmers, and social security.
 “The politics of grandeur,” he stated, “has tried to reach its goals too soon and left the people behind.”
 On the eve of the election not everyone agreed with the Liberals’ broad policies, especially those in regions with high unemployment, and neither did farmers or low-paid workers.
 The policies were outside their concerns and caused misunderstanding.
 The major move to secularize hospitals, which could offend Roman Catholics, drew criticism: it was said, for example, that hospital insurance would benefit only hospitals and doctors.
 The fiscal burden was also a source of dissatisfaction.
 The Lesage government had promised to introduce reforms while not increasing income and other taxes; however, the opposite occurred, especially with the extension of the sales tax province-wide for school purposes.

 Liberal Party members had their own grievances.
 Several militants could not understand why they were shown no favouritism and why Unionist civil servants had kept their jobs.
-But in accordance with its program, the government had taken steps to abolish favouritism, such as awarding contracts based on public tenders and establishing a non-partisan civil service.
+But in accordance with its program, the government had taken steps to abolish favouritism; these included the awarding of contracts based on public tenders and the establishment of a non-partisan civil service.
 Some Liberals, waiting in vain for their turn to reap the profits of patronage, believed that their party had forgotten them.
 Divisions were also felt in the cabinet.
 Maintaining cohesion among extremely talented, very strong-minded people proved difficult.
 Some believed that Lévesque lacked discipline: he arrived late for sessions and showed no respect for ministerial solidarity.

 Party unity was rebuilt during a meeting at Lac à l’Épaule on 4 and 5 Sept.
 1962.
 After a lengthy discussion, followed by explanations from Lévesque about the reasons for and ways of nationalizing electricity, Lesage, seeing that his team had reached a consensus, proposed that they go to the people.
 The 1962 election campaign was similar to a referendum campaign: Lesage asked voters to validate the nationalization of electricity, and Lévesque tried to convince them of his plan’s merits.
 Brilliantly led by the two men and bolstered with the powerful slogan Maîtres chez nous (Masters in our own house), the campaign led to the first televised leaders’ debate: Lesage and Daniel Johnson* of the Union Nationale confronted each other on Radio-Canada on 11 November.
 Three days later the Liberals obtained 56.4 per cent of the vote – undeniable popular support – and Lesage was re-elected in his riding.
 The following year the last private-sector producers of electricity were nationalized.
 Hydro-Quebec, which had been created in 1944 [see Adélard Godbout], essentially became the only company to supply electricity in the province.